 Brush Falloff | Determines the percentage from the brush's extents where the falloff should begin.
 Essentially, this determines how hard the brush's edges are.
 A falloff of 0.0 means the brush will have full effect throughout with hard edges.
 A falloff of 1.0 means the brush will only have full effect at its center, and the effect will be reduced throughout its entire area to the edge. |

 Use Clay Brush | Clay Brush allows for an organic, additive approach to sculpting your Landscape.
 Similar to working with digital clay.
-If selected, uses a Clay Brush. |
+If enabled, the editor uses a Clay Brush. |

 The size and falloff of the current brush is displayed in the viewport as a pair of concentric circles.